rick-r/marriage-figaro-norway/captions.md

 come cangia in un punto
 il tuo destino.

   OK Private Ryan, let me have a word with you before you go off to war

-? q for j.  what's the little aside / whisper?
+  [also needs something for the aside/whisper]